| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 18:4 "Come out of her, my people, so that you will not participate in her sins and receive of her plagues" This is an OT allusion to Isa.
 48:20; 52:11; Jer.
 50:8,28; 51:6,9,45 or Zech.
 2:6-7.
 It is an AORIST ACTIVE IMPERATIVE which speaks of the urgency of God's people not being caught up in the destruction of Israel's ancient enemies.

-This verse seems to favor Jerusaslem as "babylon" because it echoes Jesus' warning in Matt.
+This verse seems to favor Jerusaslem as "Babylon" because it echoes Jesus' warning in Matt.
 24:15-28, and especially Luke 21:20-23.

 However, verses 3,11-20, seem to favor Rome.
 It is this kind of ambiguity, so common in poetic, prophetic, and apocalyptic literature, that makes the identification of times, places, people, and cities so difficult.
 Godly, prayerful, educated believers often disagree!
 One's established interpretive system drives the explanation of ambiguous details.
-The problem comes when later interpreters' chain of isolated, ambiguous texts become as inspired as the Bible texts themselves.
+The problem comes when interpreters' chain of isolated, ambiguous texts become as inspired as the Bible texts themselves!

-18:5 "for her sins are piled up as high as heaven" This may be an allusion to Gen. 18:20-21, Ezra 9:6, or Jer.
-51:9.
+18:5 "for her sins are piled up as high as heaven" This may be an allusion to Gen. 18:20-21 (Sodom), Ezra 9:6 (the exiled covenant people), or Jer.
+51:9 (Neo-Babylon).
 God's patience was used as an excuse to sin more instead of repenting (cf. Rev. 2:21; Rom.
 2:4).

-If Gen. 18: is the primary allusion then Sodom is the reference.
+If Gen. 18 is the primary allusion, then Sodom is the reference.
 Jerusalem is called Sodom in Rev. 11:8.

 ▣ "God has remembered" Often in the Bible, when God remembers the acts of the wicked it results in judgment (cf. Rev. 16:19; Ps.
 79:8; Isa.
 64:9; Jer.
 14:10; 17:1-4; 44:21-23; Hosea 7:2; 8:13; 9:9; Amos 8:7).
+This imagery fits Jerusalem better than Rome.

-18:6 "Pay her back even as she has paid" This is an allusion to the truth that we reap what we sow (cf. Gal.
-6:7; for full list see www.freebiblecommentary.org).
+18:6 "Pay her back even as she has paid" This is an allusion to the truth that we reap what we sow (see my notes on Galatians 6:7).
 This truth is presented in many different forms in the Bible (cf. Ps.
 137:8; Jer.
 50:15,29; Matt.
 7:2; Rev. 13:10).

 ▣ "give back to her double according to her deeds" This is an allusion to Jer.
 16:18 and 17:18, but the truth is expressed in many contexts (cf. Exod.
 22:4-9; Isa.
 40:2).
-This imagery fits a Jewish mindset which implies Jerusalem is the object of God's full (i.e., double) judgment.
+This imagery fits a Jewish mindset which implies Jerusalem is the object of God's full (i.e. double) judgment.
 This idiom speaks of complete and full judgment, as does the next phrase.
 This verse would have been very encouraging to persecuted Christians.

 ▣ "the cup which she has mixed, mix twice for her" "Cup" is OT imagery for the judgment of God (cf. Ps.
 11:6; 60:3; 75:6-8; Isa.
 51:17,22; Jer.
 25:15-16,27-28).